FeroxShark/FeroxPage/README.md

 Welcome to the repository of my personal website!

-I am Ferox, a technology enthusiast and software developer.
+I am Ferox, A technology enthusiast, high school student and software developer.
 This website serves as a hub for showcasing my work, interests and how to contact me.

 ## Features